zherenzh-source/zheren-dataviz-portfolio/critique-by-design.md

 ## AI acknowledgements

 I used Copilot to brainstorm the topic, explore design alternatives, and understand Tableau calculations.
-I also used ChatGPT to discuss chart options, restructure the CSV into a long-format Excel file with overall percentages from the YouGov results, get guidance on Tableau calculations and formatting, and help draft the final-design explanation.
-ChatGPT helped organize my written content into this assignment template and clarify the distinction between overall percentages and percentage-point differences.
-I built the visualizations in Tableau and selected the final design.
+I also used it to embed the charts properly.